More evidence blue-light blocking glasses can help your insomnia

 If you decide to give this a try, be sure to find glasses that block out as much blue light wavelength (440 nm to 470 nm) as possible and feel comfortable so that you wear them consistently.

-You can get them as a prescription from an eye doctor, but they are also available on Amazon.
+You can get them as a prescription from an eye doctor, but they are also available online.
+(We’ve listed some options here.)

 Blue-light Blocking Glasses: 4 Things to Remember